-We interview Ethan Bloch the CEO of Digit to learn how to automate saving.
+We interview Ethan Bloch the CEO of Digit to learn how to automate saving without feeling it in your wallet.

 Pay Yourself First